Mary90272/quiz-game-JS-/README.md

 # quiz-game-JS
-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+Want to test your knowledge of JavaScript?
+Give our free coding quiz a try!
+Click "Start Quiz"
+Timer on top right will start to run
+Total time is 100 second with 11 questions
+If the question is answered wrong, 10 seconds will be deducted to the timer If the question is answered correctly,will add 1 score After a question is answered,it will show on the bottom whether it is answered correctly or wrong. if wrong will also show the correct answer.
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+When all questions are answered or timer reaches 0 game is over.
-WHEN the game is over
-THEN I can save my initials and score
+By submitting your inital your score will be added to a "ViewHighScore" record.
+The "ViewHighScore" link on top left will direct the user to view all current high score.
+Allows to track user score.
+Also it will show of saved high scores.
+Also user then will have option to click on "Go Back" to start quiz again or "Clear High Scores" to clear saved score.
+GOOD LUCK.

 # Installation
 N/A
 # Usage